-These international, virtual fellowships provide an opportunity for selected candidates to gain collaborative research experience in an international research environment with the aim of publishing a specific piece of research in an international journal or equivalent venue and fostering long-term collaboration.
+These international, virtual fellowships, first offered in 2021, provide an opportunity for selected candidates to gain collaborative research experience in an international research environment with the aim of publishing a specific piece of research in an international journal or equivalent venue and fostering long-term collaboration.

 The fellowships were open to researchers working in the field of heritage and to early career as well as established researchers.